 Communication 2 for OCHS Professionals

-This course builds on the skills you learned in Comm.
-1188.
-It covers letters, investigation reports, a literature search, proposals and a professional career portfolio, including interview skills.
-You will design and "sell" a proposal for change on an OHS topic.
+This course builds on the skills you learned in COMM 1188.
+It covers a professional career portfolio, job interview skills, literature reviews, persuasive writing and presentations, and report writing.
+You will also research, design, and “sell” a proposal for change on an OHS topic.
 Prerequisites: COMM 1188

 Statistics for OCHS